eddyerburgh/notes/docs/computer-networking/internet/http2.md

 - For a response, zero or more HEADERS frames (and CONTINUATION frames) containing messages of 1xx responses.
 - One HEADERS frame followed by zero or more CONTINUATION frames.
-- Zero or more DATA frames containing the request/respose body.
+- Zero or more DATA frames containing the request/response body.
-- Optional HEADERS frame (and possible CONTINUATION FRAMES) containing the trailer-part.
+- Optional HEADERS frame (and possible CONTINUATION frames) containing the trailer-part.

 {% cite rfc7540 -l 52 %}

 A request is sent on a new stream, using an unused stream identifier.
-A corresponding response and request are sent on same stream {% cite rfc7540 -l 52 %}.
+A corresponding response and request are sent on the same stream {% cite rfc7540 -l 52 %}.

 The last frame in a sequence has its END_STREAM flag set.
-END_STREAM puts stream into half-closed (local) state for the client, and half-closed (remote) state for the server {% cite rfc7540 -l 52-3 %}.
+END_STREAM puts the stream into a half-closed (local) state for the client, and half-closed (remote) state for the server {% cite rfc7540 -l 52-3 %}.

 HTTP2 uses pseudoheaders that begins with a colon (:) to convey metadata like the target URI (:path), the HTTP method (:method), and the status code of the response (:status) {% cite rfc7540 -l 54 %}.

-HTTP/2 connections are persistent, and it's expected that a client won't close a connection until it determines that no further communication is necessary (e.g. if a user navigates away from a webpage).
-Servers should maintain connections for as long as possible, but are allowed to close connections if necessary (e.g. if a server is running low on memory) {% cite rfc7540 -l 65 %}.
+HTTP/2 connections are persistent, and it's expected that a client won't close a connection until it determines that no further communication is necessary (e.g., if a user navigates away from a webpage).
+Servers should maintain connections for as long as possible, but are allowed to close connections if necessary (e.g., if a server is running low on memory) {% cite rfc7540 -l 65 %}.

 ## Frames